AVAnnotate/documentation/pages/auto.md

 ### Auto-generated Event pages by default feature a media player alongside space for the project author’s user-generated annotations.<br>
 ![Image 4](../assets/autoimage4.png)
-**Image 4: Public-facing/front-end view of an auto-generated video event page.
-At its most basic, an auto-generated event page contains 1) a title (and optional description), and 2) a media player to display the A/V event that has been uploaded to the project.**
+**Image 4: Front-end view of an auto-generated video event page.
+The most basic auto-generated event page contains 1) a title (and optional description), and 2) a media player to display the A/V event that has been uploaded to the project.**
 <br>
 <br>
 <br>